oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 ```

 At the top level, the library is map of barcodes to albums.
 The barcode serves
 as a convenient unique identifier for each album.
+A UPC-A barcode is a 12-digit
+number, and a `pattern` Type Option is used to constrain the `String` type that
+models it accordingly.

 ```
 Library = MapOf(Barcode, Album){1..*} // Top level of the library is a map of CDs by barcode